Limine-Bootloader/limine-protocol/PROTOCOL.md

 };
 ```

-All these memory entry types, besides usable and bootloader reclaimable,
+* `LIMINE_MEMMAP_USABLE` entries represent regions of the address space that are usable RAM,
+and do not contain other data, the executable, bootloader information, or anything valuable,
+and are therefore free for use.

+* `LIMINE_MEMMAP_RESERVED` entries represent regions of the address space that are
+reserved for unspecified purposes by the firmware, hardware, or otherwise, and should not
+be touched by the executable.

+* `LIMINE_MEMMAP_ACPI_RECLAIMABLE` entries represent regions of the address space containing
+ACPI related data, such as ACPI tables and AML code.
+The executable should make absolutely
+sure that no data contained in these regions is still needed before deciding to reclaim
+these memory regions for itself.
+Refer to the ACPI specification for further information.

+* `LIMINE_MEMMAP_ACPI_NVS` entries represent regions of the address space used for ACPI
+non-volatile data storage.
+Refer to the ACPI specification for further information.

+* `LIMINE_MEMMAP_BAD_MEMORY` entries represent regions of the address space that contain
+bad RAM, which may be unreliable, and therefore these regions should be treated the same
+as reserved regions.

+* `LIMINE_MEMMAP_BOOTLOADER_RECLAIMABLE` entries represent regions of the address space
+containing RAM used to store bootloader or firmware information that should be available
+to the executable (or, in some cases, hardware, such as for MP trampolines).
+The executable
+should make absolutely sure that no data contained in these regions is still needed before
+deciding to reclaim these memory regions for itself.

-are meant to have an illustrative purpose only, and are not authoritative sources
+* `LIMINE_MEMMAP_EXECUTABLE_AND_MODULES` entries are meant to have an illustrative purpose
-to be used as a means to find the addresses of the executable, modules, framebuffer, ACPI,
+only, and are not authoritative sources to be used as a means to find the addresses of the
-or otherwise.
-Use the specific Limine features to do that, if available, or other
+executable or modules.
+One must use the specific Limine features (executable address and
-discovery means.
+module features) to do that.

 For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.

-The executable and modules loaded are not marked as usable memory, but as Executable/Modules.

 The entries are guaranteed to be sorted by base address, lowest to highest.